Engineer working on MCAD software designing complex mechanical systems, demonstrating the integration of MCAD and ECAD engineering

 4. Visualization: 3D visualization tools help with design validation.

-What is MCAD?
+What is MCAD Engineering?

 MCAD is the acronym for Mechanical Computer-Aided Design and is used to design mechanical components, enclosures, machines, and systems.
 MCAD software allows designers to create 3D models, simulate designs and generate output files for manufacturing.